netinvent/usb_resetter/README.md

 I've had numerous problems with USB devices that simply don't work unless you disconnect / reconnect them.
 While I'd probably like to throw away those devices, sometimes there's no choice than the rejoice of using those devices.

-Three solutions:
+A couple solutions:

 1. Buy a robot hand that unplugs / plugs the device :) - Nice solution but costly...
 But again, very nice...
 2. Reset the USB device (works sometimes)
+3. Reset the USB hub where the device is plugged in (is generally sufficient)
-3. Reset all USB controllers (a bit broad, but works miracles on reluctant devices)
+4. Reset all USB controllers (a bit broad, but works miracles on reluctant devices)
+5. Burn the device and promise to buy better hardware (also very nice solution)

-I've scripted solutions 2 and 3 in order to achieve what I need into a Python script.
+I've scripted solutions 2 to 4 in order to achieve what I need into a Python script.

 ## Setup